Oxford's oldest student newspaper

 Independent since 1920

-A judge has ruled the University of Oxford could maintain the anonymity of an Azerbaijan-related donor with ties to the country’s ruling family.
-The ruling ended a months-long legal struggle with news website openDemocracy that began in December 2023, when the donation was revealed in an investigation by openDemocracy into donations to Russell Group universities.
+A judge has ruled that Oxford University could maintain the anonymity of donor with ties to Azerbaijan’s ruling family.
+The ruling from July ended a months-long legal struggle with news website openDemocracy, which revealed a £10m donation to the Oxford Nizami Ganjavi Centre.

-The judge said” “The [University] has a committee and a process in place for just this purpose and in this case after careful scrutiny it found no issues that would render the donation unwelcome.”
+The judge said: “The [University] has a committee and a process in place for just this purpose and in this case after careful scrutiny it found no issues that would render the donation unwelcome.”

 Check out our other content